 Babbit began her career as Martin Scorsese's intern on "The Age of Innocence" and worked underneath David Fincher on "The Game."
 She directed three shorts that premiered at Sundance and her last short "Stuck" won a jury prize at Sundance.

 Babbit graduated from Columbia University where she was a Centennial scholar in foreign studies and grew up in Shaker Heights, Ohio.
-She currently lives in Los Angeles, CA with her wife, Karey Dornetto.
+She currently lives in Los Angeles, CA with her wife, Karey Dornetto and two daughters.